sphinx-doc/sphinx/doc/development/tutorials/helloworld.rst

 .. rubric:: Directive declaration

-Our new directive is declared in the :code:`HelloWorld` class, it extends docutils_' code:`Directive` class.
+Our new directive is declared in the ``HelloWorld`` class, it extends docutils_' code:`Directive` class.
 All extensions that create directives should extend this class.